-Herschel Walker and Raphael Warnock to square off in midterm elections debate – live

-Midterms 2022 – latest: Herschel Walker and Raphael Warnock to square off at Georgia debate
+Warnock dodges on Biden 2024 as Walker scolded for ‘prop’ police badge – live

+Georgia debate – live: Warnock dodges on Biden 2024 as Walker scolded for ‘prop’ police badge

-Follow the latest updates on the 2022 midterms
+Updates on the 2022 midterms

 Joe Biden responds to question on Herschel Walker aboprtion scandal

-After months of back-and-forth, Georgia Senator Raphael Warnock will finally have the chance to debate his opponent, Republican Herschel Walker, on TV tonight.
+After months of back-and-forth, Georgia Senator Raphael Warnock finally faced off on the debate stage with his Republican opponent Herschel Walker.

 Mr Walker, who enjoys Donald Trump’s backing, has slumped in the polls after reports he paid for an abortion for one of the mothers of his children.
 His ex-partner claims that she had to pursue him for the money.

-Mr Walker has lied several times about the number of children he has, keeping campaign staff in the dark, and has repeated numerous false claims about his past, while facing allegations of domestic violence.
+During the campaign he has lied several times about the number of children he has, keeping campaign staff in the dark, and has repeated numerous false claims about his past while also facing allegations of domestic violence.

+In a bizarre moment referring to a claim he made about being a police officer, he pulled out a prop badge and was immediately admonished by the moderator.

-Meanwhile, Pennsylvania Democratic candidate John Fetterman has raised more than $1m dollars after an NBC News interview in which he described the after-effects of the stroke he suffered earlier this year.
+Elsewhere in midterm election news, Pennsylvania Democratic candidate John Fetterman has raised more than $1m dollars after an NBC News interview in which he described the after-effects of the stroke he suffered earlier this year.

 The interview has led to a major controversy thanks to subsequent remarks from the interviewer and other journalists about Mr Fetterman’s cognitive abilities during the discussion.